bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 Date of birth business dates | A Period extension
 Date of death business dates | A Period extension Death flag business dates | A period extension
+PHN business dates | A period extension for PHN

 ##### Terminologies, CodeableConcepts, Codes and Value Sets